ARTICLE: Aging Happens: 'True North' heads to Village at Valley View

 We want to take a moment to thank our team members from the bottom of our hearts for their selfless dedication to our residents, families, and one another.
-Now, more than ever, we need to show each other grace and kindness as we all embrace our values – guided by goodness, loyalty, faith, and fun.
 This difficult time has tested our resilience, creativity, and commitment to our mission.
 Our teams have risen to meet each challenge and continue to inspire us with their perseverance.

 To thank and care for them for their incredible service during this time, we have provided additional compensation and earning opportunities as well as extended Employee Assistance Programs offering counseling services through the end of the year at no cost to the team member.
 Ongoing, we offer paid time off and health benefits that many have, fortunately, been able to use for themselves and their families.